mvolkmann/blog/src/zig.md

 Zig has a builtin testing framework that allows unit tests to be included in source files in order to test the functions they define.
+Tests can also exercise functions implemented in other source files.

+The test code is only used by the `zig test` command and is not included in builds.

 Each test is described by the `test` keyword followed by a test description string (or a function name) and a block of code.
+Tests are similar to functions that have a return type of `anyerror!void`.

+Tests can appear before or after the defintions of the functions they test.

 The block of code uses functions whose names begin with `expect` to make assertions.